mayorJAY/CurrencyConverter/README.md

 # Currency Converter

-This branch has the basic time check implementation, the App compares the current time against the last update time in order to update the local database with remote data
+This branch has the basic time check implementation, the App compares the current time against the last update time in order to update the local database with remote data.
+It also caters for the period the App is not launched or is in the background.

 ## Project Characteristics